GospelSounders/ch1941.adh/ReadMe.md

 ## How to Proceed
 1. Detecting hymn boundaries on the different pages.
-2. Detecting the hymnals data
+2. Detecting the hymnals header information
+3. Creating the indices